KitsuneSemCalda/dotfiles/wsl/nvim/README.md

 - Keymap List:

 1.  `+` being a keymap to increment a number in editor
- 2. - being a keymap to decrement a number in editor
+2.  `-` being a keymap to decrement a number in editor
- 3. dw being a keymap to delete a backward word
+3.  `dw` being a keymap to delete a backward word
- 4. ctrl + a being a keymap to select all text
+4.  `ctrl + a` being a keymap to select all text
- 5. ctrl + j being a keymap to jump from diagnostic
+5.  `ctrl + j` being a keymap to jump from diagnostic

 This is a very short number of keymap but is good enough from any project than i make.
-Any issue can be fixed with shift + k (pick) and ctrl + j (diagnostic)
+Any issue can be fixed with `shift + k` (pick) and `ctrl + j` (diagnostic)

 - Auto Commands:

   - Turn off paste mode when leaving insert

     This autocmd disable the paste when leaving of insert mode

   - Disable the concealing in some file formats

     This autocmd disable the concealing level in {Json and Mardown}

 - Plugins:

   - Mason LSP:

     - html-lsp
-    - html-lint
+    - htmlhint
     - htmlbeautifier
     - htmx-lsp
     - css-lsp
-    - css-variables-lsp
+    - css-variables-language-server
-    - cssmodules-lsp
+    - cssmodules-language-server

   - Lazy Plugins:
     - Dap Core
     - Dap Lua Adapter
     - Prettier
     - Eslint
     - Golang
     - Typescript
     - Json
     - TailwindCss
     - None-ls
+    - dot
+    - mini-hipatterns
+    - refactoring